 With demand still on the rise, our rainforests are disappearing rapidly.
 So we’re going to get straight to the big question: have we found ways to do palm oil better yet?

 The answer isn’t simple, but there have been some big steps forward.

-If you’re new to the palm oil discussion, here’s the good, the bad and the ugly.
+If you’re new to the palm oil debate, here’s the good, the bad and the ugly.

 Palm oil is the most versatile (and profitable) vegetable oil on the market.
 It’s in everything from lipstick to instant noodles.
 With over 200 names for palm oil, you probably don’t know you’re buying something that contains it.